JadeMatrix/Cpp-Learning-Materials/Template Metaprogramming.md

 };
 ```

-> **Note:** `std::size_t` is a useful utility type, defined to be some unsigned type able to store pretty much as high an element count as you'd ever need (typically it's defined as as large as pointers can get on your system).
-You should always use `std::size_t` for sizes of containers or numbers of items unless you have a good reason not to.
+> **Note:** `std::size_t` is a useful utility type, defined to be some unsigned type able to store pretty much as high an element count as you'd ever need.
+Typically this means "as large as pointers can get on your system."
+You should always use `std::size_t` for sizes of containers, or any counts of items, unless you have a good reason not to.

 One important thing to notice about `std::array<>` is that its size is now set at compile-time; you can't change it while the program is running.
 If you need to do that, use `std::vector<>`; while there are some important performance differences, that's a topic for another time.